qodeninja/profman/README.md

 ## Important Notes!

 **Stability**.
 This script is in "beta mode" which means changes may happen rapidly and some features may not work as expected, but in most cases "works for me".
 Also note that between releases, Vivaldi may introduce their own breaking changes that may cause this script to fail otherwise.
 This script does not imagine every edge case and there are still some unimplemented convenience features.
 I'll add any feature changes/bug fixes to the changelog as they happen, and tag major and minor releases for stability via versioning.
+Remember: any sort of advanced tweaking that Profman enables is at your own risk.

 > *Version 0.8 introduces a breaking change, please review the [CHANGELOG.md](CHANGELOG.md) for details*